karinanw/karinanw.github.io/about/index.md

 ---
 ### About

-Hello World my name is Karina.
+Hello World!
+My name is Karina.
 Thank you for visiting my eportfolio!

 I am an art librarian living and working in Philadelphia.
 I work on the research and development of new initiatives, digital tools, and projects at the [Philadelphia Museum of Art](www.philamuseum.org).
 What does this mean?
 Well- at the moment, I am working on the launch of the Museum's first online scholarly publication and I administer an IMLS grant for [NDSR Art](http://ndsr-pma.arlisna.org/), a post-graduate residency program where new professionals address the challenges of preserving digital art and art information.